BCDA-APS/apstools/docs/source/api/_devices.rst

 Devices
 =======

-(ophyd) Devices that might be useful at the APS using Bluesky
+Devices (subclasses of ophyd's `Device`) that might be useful at the APS using Bluesky.

 Also consult the :ref:`Index <genindex>` under the *Ophyd* heading for links to the Devices, Exceptions, Mixins, Signals, and other support